 Nevertheless, it would seem that the Ghost of imminent racial violence continues to haunt America today and is now finding expression through the medium of Black Science Fiction.

-In the final analysis, Get Out, Us, Lovecraft Country and Antebellum are admirable and welcome explorations of the largley ignored issue of repressed African American and Black diaspora violence viewed through the lens of this new wave of Black Science Fiction.
+In the final analysis, Get Out, Us, Lovecraft Country and Antebellum are admirable and welcome explorations of the largley ignored issue of repressed Black American and Black diaspora violence viewed through the lens of this new wave of Black Science Fiction.

 The degree to which this type of Black Science Fiction succeeds in examining the issue critically and not emotionally remains to be seen.

-Nevertheless at the core of each of these works of Black Science Fiction is the question of the repressed violence of Africans in the diaspora while Blacks in Africa have already gone through the stage of open violence towards White Supremacy, and are in a different phase of Catharsis compared to Africans in America and the diaspora who are yet to openly express their violence through open Warfare.
+Nevertheless at the core of each of these works of Black Science Fiction is the question of the repressed violence of Blacks in the diaspora while Blacks in Africa have already gone through the stage of open violence towards White Supremacy, and are in a different phase of Catharsis compared to Blacks in America and the diaspora who are yet to openly express their violence through open Warfare.